Challenges to research

 Where does sexual attraction come from?
-And why are some people gay, others straight, and still others some other sexual identity?
+And why are some people transgender, others cisgender, and still others some other gender or sexual identity?
 It hasn’t been easy for scientists to explore these questions.
 Politics sometimes gets in the way of research, with people at both ends of the political spectrum expressing doubts about the merits of such work.

-Why pursue research on sexual orientation in the face of so many challenges?
+Why pursue research on gender and sexual identity in the face of so many challenges?
 Because it’s basic to who we are.
-In 2016, a group of prominent scientists led by Dr. J. Michael Bailey, PhD, defended scientists’ efforts to increase understanding of sexual orientation:
+A group of prominent scientists led by Dr. J. Michael Bailey, PhD, defends scientists’ efforts to increase understanding of sexual orientation:

 “[T]he single best justification for studying the causes of sexual orientation is scientific, not sociopolitical.
 Quite simply, sexual orientation is a basic human trait that influences identity and behavior at both the individual and the group level, and hence it is fundamentally important and interesting to understand its causes and development (Bailey et al., 2016).”